 11- Chapel Bridge, Lucerne

-On the outside, its mostly wooden structure stretches out into the River Reuss.
+Outside, its mostly wooden structure stretches out into the River Reuss.

-The bridge also connects with the Water Tower, which once formed a part of the city’s defensive strategy and also acted as a prison.
+The bridge also connects with the Water Tower, which once formed a part of the city’s defensive strategy and acted as a prison.

 On the inside of Chapel Bridge are paintings dating back to the 17th century.